leftrightleft/skills-secret-scanning/.github/steps/2-tbd.md

 ![secret-location.png](/images/secret-location.png)

 **Alert audit trail:** The alert audit trail contains any changes to the state of the alert as well as who made the change.
 In this example, the alert only has an "Opened" event.
-If the alert is closed, a new event will be added to this trail.
+If the alert is closed, a new event will be added to the audit trail.

 ![audit-trail.png](/images/audit-trail.png)